cityforwardcollective/wisconsink12/README.md

 facilitate analysis of that data.

 The data is organized in a relational database structure, where each table has a unique school identifier that facilitates joins.
-As of this writing, the following data tables are included:
+Initially, the following data tables were included:

   - `schools` – This is a list of all schools in Wisconsin that serves as the unique identifier table for the relational database.